1: Disinfect the Dead

 Despair.

 Above them, V bit into her prize with a rumbling tear, metal grinding, joints torn apart.
 A piñata but the candy was black.
-Oil painted her chassis and pours down into the crying throng upon the streets.
+Oil painted her chassis and poured down into the crying throng upon the streets.

 What a waste.